 The Best French Toast in Toronto

-Here is the best French toast in Toronto as voted by readers of this site.
+This is the best French toast in Toronto.

 Photo of the French toast at Emma's Country Kitchen via enchantinggoast on Instagram.

 This brunch spot in Liberty Village is famous for its sugar-dusted Krunchy French Toast ($16) soaked in eggs and coated in crunchy Rice Krispies.
 An even more indulgent option features thick-cut challah stuffed with cheesecake ($18) and topped with strawberry compote and vanilla whip.